On the Role of Negative Precedent in Legal Outcome Prediction: Ethical Considerations

 \section{Ethical Considerations}

 Legal models similar to the ones we study above have been deployed in the real world.
 Known applications include risk assessment of detainees in the US \cite{Kehl2017AlgorithmsIT} and sentencing of criminals in China \cite{Xiao2018CAIL2018AL}.
-We believe these are not sensible usecases for legal AI.
+We believe these are not ethical use cases for legal AI.
 One must not be tempted to think of outcome prediction as equivalent to some medical task, such as cancer detection, with a breach of law seen as a `tumour' that is either there or not.
-This is a naive viewpoint that ignores the fact that the legal system is a human construct in which the decision makers, the judges, play a role that can shift the truth, something that is impossible when it comes to natural laws.
-Put bluntly, if a doctor makes the wrong diagnosis, the patient dies, but if the judge makes the wrong decision, this decision still becomes law. \looseness-1
+This is a naive viewpoint that ignores the fact that the legal system is a human construct in which the decision makers, the judges, play a role that can shift the truth, something that is impossible when it comes to natural laws. \looseness-1

 Herein lies the ethical dubiousness of any attempt at modelling judges using AI.
 Unlike in the domain of medicine, where identifying the underlying truth is essential for treatment, and thus a successful machine diagnostician is in theory a competition for the human one, in the domain of law the validity of the decision is poised solely on the best intentions of the judge.
-For some judges this pursuit of the 'right' outcome can go as far as defiance of legal precedent; Lord Denning, whom Margaret Thatcher famously called \emph{``probably the greatest English judge of modern times''} \cite{denning} is one such example.
-We therefore argue a judge should not be replaced by a machine and caution against the use of our, or any other legal AI model currently available, towards automating the judicial system.
+For some judges this pursuit of the `right' outcome can go as far as defiance of legal precedent.
+We therefore argue a judge should not be replaced by a machine and caution against the use of our, or any other legal AI model currently available, towards automating the judicial system. \looseness-1